The Swamis and the Mysterious Light

 "Pay attention to your inner self and not to outer phenomena.
-The outside world always changes, but inner self is constant.
+The outside world always changes, but the inner self does not.
 When in the presence of a teacher, listen to what he says and be aware of the influence of his words on you.
-Watch yourself, and see whether under his influence you become calmer and more peaceful, and your thoughts, at least for a while, slow down their mad race."
+Watch yourself, and see whether under his influence you become calmer and more peaceful, and whether your thoughts, at least for a while, slow down their mad race."

-"Yes most revered master", said one of the devotees, "but please enlightens us on the mysterious light."
+"Yes, I'll do so," said the villager, "but please enlightens us on the mysterious light."